-Port Oneida Schoolhouse: “School” is in session twice a day.
+Port Oneida Schoolhouse: “School” is in session most of the day.
+Sit in for a spell.
 See Special Event schedule for times.

 Thoreson Farm: A focus on traditional crafts – spinning, blacksmithing, local artists, musicians; Cherry Republic lunches and snacks

-PORT ONEIDA PICNIC (click here) Friday night, August 9th!
+PHSB CHICKEN BBQ (click here) Friday night, August 8th!
 A chicken dinner fundraiser for the Fair sponsored by PHSB.
-Get your tickets! (go on sale in July)
+Get your tickets! (go on sale July 8)

 STAR PARTY!
 8 pm on Saturday night at Thoreson farm.
 We’ll have you seeing stars with the help of the Grand Traverse Astronomical Society’s telescope.

 If you are interested in demonstrating a skill/craft at the Olsen farm, or volunteering to help scoop ice cream, park cars load the horse and wagon or greet visitors, please call us at 231-334-6103.